 Easy to set up even for a less experienced user, with a 10g headshell and a sleek design, it can accommodate a variety of cartridge models.
 With the quality of the base itself and the engine, this turntable is just provoking to try it at least with some more better quality headshell.
 Classical speeds of 33 ½ RPM and every day more interesting 45 RPM are determined by a very nice round switch, while the speed required is achieved very quickly thanks to the direct drive.

-But this is not all that Audio Technica has been packed with a tested turntable.
-There are two more useful plugins.
-It is built-in MM phono amplifier and USB port.
+But this is not all that Audio Technica has been packed with.
+There are two more useful things: It is built-in MM phono amplifier and USB port.
 The built-in amplifier can be turned off by a switch if the owner already has a quality solution but I recommend listening to it at least briefly.
 I personally stayed pleasantly surprised by the results.
 The USB port is an extremely convenient solution for digitizing vinyl in virtually two clicks.
 Just after connecting to the computer start any of the appropriate applications and start the recording.

 Audacity software comes with this Audio Technica AT-LP5 turntable, but any other software can be used depending on the user’s preferences.
 Please note that the software included is free and has a very frequent rhythm of new versions releases and a large user base, and is a suitable choice for targeted use.
 The IEC plug is designed for connection to the current so that we can experiment here as well as with the interconnect cables.
 For the turntable in this price range, this is really a nice package of almost anything that a user may need.

 The hearing test was performed with the built-in MM amplifier and built-in tonearm.
 Impressions, therefore, relate to the configuration out-of-the-box as they had imagined in the factory only with checking and adjusting the geometry and tracking force.
 It required less than an hour and proved to be extremely simple.